+T ' 1.C' ' 1 XX71 .1 1 XX71 .1 1 ' 11 .

-Impaired financial When the borrower When the borrower is unable to
+Impaired financial When the borrower When the borrower is unable to meet

-instruments delays more than 90 meet one or more of the following
+instruments delays more than 90 one or more of the following criteria,

-instruments days from the payment criteria, indicating that the borrower
+days from the payment indicating that the borrower is

-of his contractual is experiencing significant financial
+of his contractual experiencing significant financial

-installments difficulty
+installments difficulty.

-mstamments The death or incapacity of the -
+-The death or incapacity of the

 borrower.

-.The borrower's financial default -
+-The borrower's financial default.

-Initiate scheduling as a result of -
+-Initiate scheduling as a result of the

-the deterioration of the borrower's
+deterioration of the borrower's credit

-credit capacity
+capacity.

-Non-compliance with financial -
+-Non-compliance with financial

-.commitments
+commitments.

-Disappearance of the active -
+-Disappearance of the active market

-market for the financial asset or one
+for the financial asset or one of the

-of the borrower's financial

-instruments due to financial
+borrower's financial instruments due to

-difficulties.
+financial difficulties.

-Granting lenders privileges related -
+-Granting lenders privileges related to

-to the financial difficulty of the
+the financial difficulty of the borrower,

-borrower, which was not granted
+which was not granted under normal

-under normal circumstances
+circumstances.

-The probability that the borrower -
+-The probability that the borrower

-will enter bankruptcy or
+will enter bankruptcy or restructuring

-restructuring due to financial .difficulties
+due to financial difficulties.

-- If the borrower's financial assets
+- If the borrower's financial assets are

-are purchased at a significant
+purchased at a significant discount that

-discount that reflects the credit
+reflects the credit losses incurred.

-losses incurred.

-\ According to the circular issued by Central Bank of Egypt on December 14, 2021 regarding the temporary amendment of the treatment of non-performing loans to small and medium companies, according to the instructions of IFRS9:

-Customers are included in the stage 3 in the event of non-compliance with the contractual terms, in the event that there are dues equal or more than 180 continuous days (instead of 90 days according to the current instructions).
+^{} According to the circular issued by Central Bank of Egypt on 14 December 2021 regarding the temporary amendment of the treatment of non-performing loans to small and medium companies, according to the instructions of implementing IFRS9, as well as its amendments issued on 1 July 2024 to gradually cancel the exception for including customers of small and medium companies are included in the stage 3 during a period of 18 months until end of December 2025, so that this category of customers are included in the stage 3 in the event of non-compliance with the contractual terms as follows: